 We all know relationships don't work without constant communication.
 You have to call/text/Snapchat your better half, tell her you miss her, and talk about your day so that you can stay involved in each other's lives, even when you're apart.

-Translating this to a client-agency paradigm means seeking client feedback early and often.
+Managing clients properly means seeking client feedback early and often.
 You collaborate with your client in an ongoing process to produce something you and the client can both be proud of.
-By keeping them in the loop you avoid surprises, and you feel like you’ve accomplished something together as opposed to handing off a completed project as part of a one-sided relationship.
+By keeping them in the loop you avoid surprises, and you feel like you've accomplished something together as opposed to handing off a completed project as part of a one-sided relationship.

 By proactively sharing status updates with a project management tool like Wrike, you can also head off persistent “checking in” messages.
 Clients see how a project is developing at every stage, can look in on progress whenever they want, and are able to give you their insight as needed.
 This transparent communication will reassure your client.